Keysight/cyperf/deployment/containers/README.md

 cd /root
 apt install -y build-essential cmake
 ```
-> [!NOTE] If python3 and python3-pip are already pre-installed in the OS, the bellow step is NOT REQUIRED.
+> [!NOTE] If python3 and python3-pip are already pre-installed in the OS, the below step is NOT REQUIRED.

 > apt install -y python3 python3-pip